 To reach Herculaneum from Amalfi Coast by public transport, You must reach Sorrento (with a SITA bus) and from there, You will arrive at the station of the local Circumvesuviana railway, where approximately every half hour train leaves for Naples which stops at the excavations of Pompeii and Herculaneum.

-Before returning to the Amalfi Coast You can also visit the Vesuvius Crater, easily reachable with
+Before returning to the Amalfi Coast you can also visit the Crater of Vesuvius, easily accessible by shuttle “Vesuvio Express” departing every 40 minutes.